 Having worked in senior management and leadership roles in the private and public sector an opportunity was given to me to set up my own consultancy business in 2004.

-Initially the work was a mix of strategic, project management, system and process reviews…
+Initially, the work was a mix of strategic, project management, system and process reviews…

 Over time I realised that each client and each piece of work incorporated an element of coaching and or mentoring of not just the teams I was working with but also the senior managers and or directors in the organisation – specifically HR and Finance.

-My unique ability to get close to detail and at the same time take a more high level view of a situation was very beneficial to the clients and I found they simply seemed to want me around; although I would have exited myself from a project at a much earlier stage.
+My unique ability to get close to the detail and at the same time take a more high level view of a situation was very beneficial to the clients and I found they simply seemed to want me around; although I would have exited myself from a project at a much earlier stage.

 My presence seemed to have a significant impact on the projects, teams and people.

-Feedback that I received also reflected this, as it was as much about the changes in the people and the team as the outcome of a particular project – that always seemed to be secondary.
+The feedback that I received also reflected this, as it was as much about the changes in the people and the team as the outcome of a particular project – that always seemed to be secondary.

 My learning and development is a continuing process and I believe that every coach should have a coach; I work with at least two a year.
 My work is mostly conversations with people.
 Powerful conversations that bring clarity, greater connection with themselves, their business and their teams, allowing creativity to take place.
 I call these unlocking conversations™.